Nearsoft/apprentice/03 - Git/README.md

 In the commit message add a little description of your change along with an identifier
 Example:
 esanchez_090318 - Completing PR exercise
-Once you do, we'll review and approve your changes.
+Submit a new pull request to the Apprentice repo from your fork From yourusername/Apprentice to Nearsoft/Apprentice Remember to create the pull request to the git-exercise branch Once you do, we'll review and approve your changes
 ```